Click To Check Double Eyelid Surgery Cost in Singapore

-Double eyelid surgery mimics the attachment between the two layers by pinning the skin on to the connective tissue using sutures.
+Blepharoplasty surgery mimics the attachment between the two layers by pinning the skin on to the connective tissue using sutures.
 This is a general idea, but let me share the types of double eyelid surgery techniques available today.

 There are three ways to attain double eyelids through aesthetic surgery:

 The incision method involves cutting and is suitable for all types of eyelids.
 Excess fat on the eyelid is removed, loose skin can also be eradicated using this method.
 With the unnecessary fat and skin out of the way, the skin can be stitched more firmly onto the muscles.
 Hence the incision technique creates a more defined, permanent and long-lasting eyelid crease.

 The recovery period for patients who undergo this procedure is comparatively longer than those who choose the sutured method, with an average downtime ranging from 7 – 10 days.
 During the recovery period, the initial puffiness of the eyelids post-surgery will subside and the double eyelids will gradually look more natural.

 The suture method of attaining double eyelids is a minimally invasive process that creates a neat crease on the eyelids by stitching skin to connective tissue.
 Commonly known as the ‘sewing method’, this is a popular option for those who are hesitant to go under the knife (incision).
 However, the suture method is not suitable for those with droopy eyelids (Ptosis), or eyelids with excess skin.
 The recovery period for the suture method is short and patients can return to their normal daily activities 4-7 days after surgery.